 - To create a pay-as-you-go instance, you must keep sufficient balance in your account.

-For more information, see Billing items and pricing.
+For more information, see Billable items and prices.

 - Log on to the ApsaraDB for Redis console.